tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 Lattice-based schemes usually have good performances and average size public keys and signatures (average within the PQC primitives at least; they are still several orders of magnitude larger than e.g., RSA or ECC signatures), making them the best available candidates for general-purpose use such as replacing the use of RSA in PKIX certificates.

-Examples of this class of algorithms include ML-KEM, FN-DSA and ML-DSA.
+Examples of this class of algorithms include ML-KEM, FN-DSA, ML-DSA and FrodoKEM.

 It is noteworthy that lattice-based encryption schemes require a rounding step during decryption which has a non-zero probability of "rounding the wrong way" and leading to a decryption failure, meaning that valid encryptions are decrypted incorrectly; as such, an attacker could significantly reduce the security of lattice-based schemes that have a relatively high failure rate.
 However, for most of the NIST PQC proposals, the number of required oracle queries to force a decryption failure is above practical limits, as has been shown in {{LattFail1}}.
 More recent works have improved upon the results in {{LattFail1}}, showing that the cost of searching for additional failing ciphertexts after one or more have already been found, can be sped up dramatically {{LattFail2}}.
 Nevertheless, at the time this document is published, the PQC candidates by NIST are considered secure under these attacks and constant monitoring as cryptanalysis research is ongoing.

 ## Hash-Based Public-Key Cryptography {#hash-based}

 Hash based PKC has been around since the 1970s, when it was developed by Lamport and Merkle.
-It is used to create digital signature algorithms and its security is mathematically based on the security of the selected cryptographic hash function.
-Many variants of hash-based signatures (HBS) have been developed since the 70s including the recent XMSS {{?RFC8391}}, HSS/LMS {{?RFC8554}} or BPQS schemes.
-Unlike many other digital signature techniques, most hash-based signature schemes are stateful, which means that signing necessitates the update and careful tracking of the secret key.
+It is used to create digital signature algorithms and its security is based on the security of the underlying cryptographic hash function.
+Many variants of hash-based signatures (HBS) have been developed since the 70s including the recent XMSS {{?RFC8391}}, HSS/LMS {{?RFC8554}} or BPQS {{BPQS}} schemes.
+Unlike many other digital signature techniques, most hash-based signature schemes are stateful, which means that signing necessitates the update and careful tracking of the state of the secret key.
 Producing multiple signatures using the same secret key state results in loss of security and may ultimately enable signature forgery attacks against that key.

 Stateful hash-based signatures with long service lifetimes require additional operational complexity compared with other signature types.
 For example, consider a 20-year root key; there is an expectation that 20 years is longer than the expected lifetime of the hardware that key is stored on, and therefore the key will need to be migrated to new hardware at some point.
 Disaster-recovery scenarios where the primary node fails without warning can be similarly tricky.
 This requires careful operational and compliance consideration to ensure that no private key state can be reused across the migration or disaster recovery event.
 One approach for avoiding these issues is to only use stateful HBS for short-term use cases that do not require horizontal scaling, for example signing a batch of firmware images and then retiring the signing key.

-The SLH-DSA algorithm leverages the HORST (hash to obtain random subset with trees) technique and remains the only hash based signature scheme that is stateless, thus avoiding the complexities associated with state management.
+The SLH-DSA algorithm, which was recently standardized by NIST, leverages the HORST (hash to obtain random subset with trees) technique and remains the only standardized hash based signature scheme that is stateless, thus avoiding the complexities associated with state management.
 SLH-DSA is an advancement on SPHINCS which reduces the signature sizes in SPHINCS and makes it more compact.
-SLH-DSA was recently standardized by NIST.

 ## Code-Based Public-Key Cryptography {#code-based}

 This area of cryptography started in the 1970s and 80s based on the seminal work of McEliece and Niederreiter which focuses on the study of cryptosystems based on error-correcting codes.
 Some popular error correcting codes include Goppa codes (used in McEliece cryptosystems), encoding and decoding syndrome codes used in Hamming quasi-cyclic (HQC), or quasi-cyclic moderate density parity check (QC-MDPC) codes.

-Examples include all the NIST Round 4 (unbroken) finalists: Classic McEliece, HQC, BIKE.
+Examples include all the unbroken NIST Round 4 finalists: Classic McEliece, HQC (selected by NIST for standardization), and BIKE.

 # KEMs {#KEMs}